cristianmiranda/dotfiles/docs/Linux_Post_Install.md

 ## 📝 neovim

-1. Ensure `nvim-packer-git` is installed
-2. Enter nvim
+1. Enter nvim
-3. Run `:PackerInstall` to install plugins
+2. Wait for Mason to install all plugins
-4. Run `:PackerCompile`

 ## 📝 vim